Authentication on Tawa

 import { BioAuth } from '@insureco/bio'

-// All env vars auto-injected by builder: BIO_CLIENT_ID, BIO_CLIENT_SECRET, BIO_ID_URL
+// All env vars auto-injected: BIO_CLIENT_ID, BIO_CLIENT_SECRET, BIO_ID_URL

 const bio = BioAuth.fromEnv()